Skip to the content.

 In times of growing U.S. Federal Government deficit, alongside increased scrutiny from taxpayers regarding use of government funds, the status quo of the PPP is highly concerning.
 It also calls into question what better controls could be implemented, to either prevent fraud outright or to improve the success-rate of fund recovery casework.

-This project is focused on investigating what neural network based approaches can be leveraged to predict fraudulence of loans based upon data released under a Freedom of Information Act (FOIA) request, which required the SBA to publically disclose data regarding PPP loans issued 1.
-The project is imperfect, and navigates many challenges including extreme class imbalance and in-comprehensive confirmation of loan fraud.
+This project is focused on investigating what neural network based approaches can be leveraged to predict fraudulence of loans based upon data released under a Freedom of Information Act (FOIA) request, which required the Small Business Administration (SBA) to publicly disclose data regarding PPP loans issued 1.
+The project is imperfect, and navigates many challenges including extreme class imbalance and incomprehensive confirmation of loan fraud.
 The project centers around an expanded version of DANB91’s PPP Fraud Dataset 2, that draws from other developments in the court system.
-The dataset is imperfect, but nonetheless provides some color where none previously existed.
+The dataset is incomplete, but nonetheless provides some color where none previously existed.
 Further, while a variety of NN based approaches can be used to address some of these outstanding issues, it must be acknowledged that no approach can ever fully correct for bad data.

 Overall, this project does not seek to revolutionize or even directly inform an government decision-making in the issuance of small business loans.
 Rather, it seems to demonstrate the promise of increasing data-driven governance, and to confirm the existence of structure in data that can be used to guide better decision making. $60 billion is a heck of a lot of money to be lost to fraudulent activity, in times when American taxpayers are increasingly squeezed financially.
 One would hope that failures of this magnitude could be better derisked against moving forward.